Distal radial fracture

-They are best described in terms of their fracture type, location, displacement and joint involvement.
+They are best described in terms of their fracture type, location, displacement, and joint involvement.
 Traditionally, eponymous names were given to the common fracture types of the distal radius:

 - Barton fracture: intraarticular fracture involving radial rim

 - chauffeur fracture: intraarticular fracture involving radial styloid

 - oblique, spiral, or comminuted configuration

 - greater degree of angulation